Must-be-Ash/based-or-not/plan.md

    - `public/snake.png`: Will be replaced by timer.png

 ### Game Logic Changes
-1. Replace Snake game with Precision Timer:
+1. Replace Snake game with Timed Right:
    - Remove snake movement and collision detection
    - Implement countdown timer from 15 seconds to 0
    - Create button that records timing when pressed